 Yes, we know that the most effective way to make a dado cut is by using a trimming router.
-In case a router is unavailable, other tools that could be used are a dado plane, chisel, or, in certain cases, a table saw.
-However, what can you do if you don’t have access to any of these tools?
+In case you don’t have a router, you can use other tools such as a Dado plane, a chisel, or, in certain cases, a table saw or a miter saw.
+However, what would you do if you didn’t have access to any of these tools?

 I made a simple sanding jig that helped me specifically to make a dado for my ruler marking gauge.
 The jig could be improved in a few ways but even this simple version served its purpose well.
-The dados are clean and without ragged edges.
+The dados are clean and have sharp edges.

-I made this jig from scraps I had in the shop.
-The jig has a fixed with at the moment but making it adjustable would extend its applicability.
-I am very happy with the result considering I spent only 15 minutes on it.
+I made this jig from wood scraps I had in the shop.
+The jig has a fixed width at the moment but you can make it adjustable to extend its applicability.
+I am very happy with the result considering I spent only 15 minutes on making it.

 RELATED: